December 15, 2022

 Lastly, merchants may be subject to additional transaction regulations– depending on their payment processor.
 A payment processor may require merchants to pre-authorize every transaction.
 Or merchants may be required to only send orders to billing addresses, nothing that doesn’t match the payment card address.

-Merchants should have as few payment reversals as possible.
-Especially when it comes to chargebacks.
+Merchants should have as few payment reversals as possible, especially when it comes to chargebacks.
 Card brands and payment processors look for chargeback ratios to be under 1%.
 Anything higher can lead to potential consequences such as fines or loss of processor relationships.

 As long as you are under 1%, you should be just fine in the eyes of your processor and the card brand networks.
 But so long as you have any payment reversals, you will still be paying fees.